gbxyz/rdapper/README.md

 `https://example.com/rdap/domain/example.com`.
 - the "tagged" handle of an entity, such as an LIR, registrar, or domain admin/tech contact.
 Because these handles are difficult to distinguish from domain names, you must use the `--type` argument to explicitly tell `rdapper` that you want to perform an entity query, .e.g `rdapper --type=entity ABC123-EXAMPLE`.

 `rdapper` also implements limited support for in-bailiwick nameservers, but you must use the `--nameserver` argument to disambiguate from domain names.
 The RDAP server of the parent domain's registry will be queried.

 ## ARGUMENTS

+- `--registry` - display the registry record only (the default).
 - `--registrar` - follow referral to the registrar's RDAP record (if any) which will be displayed instead of the registry record.
+Cannot be used with `--registry`.
 - `--both` - display both the registry and (if any) registrar RDAP records (implies `--registrar`).
 - `--reverse` - if you provide an IP address or CIDR prefix, then this option causes `rdapper` to display the record of the corresponding `in-addr.arpa` or `ip6.arpa` domain.
 - `--type=TYPE` - explicitly set the object type. `rdapper` will guess the type by pattern matching the value of `OBJECT` but you can override this by explicitly setting the `--type` argument to one of : `ip`, `autnum`, `domain`, `nameserver`, `entity` or `url`.
     - If `--type=url` is used, `rdapper` will directly fetch the specified URL and attempt to process it as an RDAP response.
 If the URL path ends with `/help` then the response will be treated as a "help" query response (if you want to see the record for the .help TLD, use `--type=tld help`).
     - If `--type=entity` is used, `OBJECT` must be a a string containing a "tagged" handle, such as `ABC123-EXAMPLE`, as per [RFC 8521](https://datatracker.ietf.org/doc/html/rfc8521).
-- `--$TYPE` - alias for `--type=$TYPE`. eg `--domain`, `--autnum`, etc.
+- `--$TYPE` - alias for `--type=$TYPE`. eg `--domain`,
+`--autnum`, etc.
+- `--search` - perform a search.
 - `--help` - display help message.
 - `--version` - display package and version.
 - `--raw` - print the raw JSON rather than parsing it.